Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Empirical Study Setup

 \subsection{Dataset and Data Process}

-In this work, we select well-known and widely used benchmark datasets in the literature as the experiment data for each examined ASE task.
-For comment generation and code translation, we use benchmark CodeXGLUE (CSN and CT)~\cite{lu2021codexglue}.
-For code generation, we use two benchmark datasets namely, HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program}.
-The statistics of the dataset are organized in Table \ref{tab:dataset}.
-Since we do not train a new model, we only show the number of instances in the test sets, which are the only data used in our experiments.
+We use well-known benchmarks for each examined task.
+The rationale for using these benchmarks is their commonality, enabling comparison with other studies without retraining models, and allowing assessment of generalization across multiple languages.
+For code summarization and translation, we use CodeXGLUE (CSN and CT)~\cite{lu2021codexglue}.
+For code generation, we use HumanEval\cite{chen2021evaluating} and MBPP~\cite{austin2021program}.
+Dataset statistics are in Table \ref{tab:dataset}.
+Since we do not train a new model, we show only the number of instances in the test sets used for evaluation.